Class Procedures

 SEATING PLAN

 The normal seating arrangement is 15 pairs of small table desks and chairs.
 For group activities and games, desks are arranged in quads.
 Seating is adjusted to be in compliance with 504/ESE/ELL plans.
-APES students choose their seats; chemistry students do not.
+Chemistry students do not choose their own seats.

 Labs involving chemicals, water, burners, etc. will be conducted at the lab stations in the back and sides of the classroom.

-The seating chart is rearranged every quarter for chemistry.
+The seating chart is usually rearranged every quarter for chemistry.

 BACK TO TOP